 If you become aware of a breach of terms and conditions under the grant agreement, you must contact us immediately.

-You must notify us of events relating to your grant and provide an opportunity for portfolio Ministers or their representative to attend.
+You must notify us of events relating to your grant and provide an opportunity for portfolio Ministers, Foundation staff, diplomatic officials or Australian Government representatives overseas, or their representative to attend.

 12.2 Reporting